- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 4/03/2017: The Estonian Forest Aid issues a public address to the representatives of the state asking for a thorough study by independent experts to find out whether the giant pulp mill can even be built without risks of unsustainable pressure to the Estonian forest resource.

-- 4/13/2017 The Free Party summons a Nationally Important Question hearing titled „Where is the balance in forest?“, which was illuminated by the top scientists Asko Lõhmus (University of Tartu) and Toomas Frey (Estonian University for Life Sciences), who highlighted the industry interests’ dominance in forestry policy and the decline of Estonia’s old forests.
+4/13/2017 The Free Party summons a Nationally Important Question hearing titled „Where is the balance in forest?“, which was illuminated by the top scientists Asko Lõhmus (University of Tartu) and Toomas Frey (Estonian University for Life Sciences), who highlighted the industry interests’ dominance in forestry policy and the decline of Estonia’s forests, old and otherwise.

 - 4/14/2017: Head of the Estonian Fund for Nature, Tarmo Tüür, tells the media that the aim of EFDP2020 of logging 15 million cubic meters yearly should be stopped at once and that logging volumes that surpass 9 million cubic meters violate the Paris accord.